15 Most Beautiful Coastal Walks in Sydney

 Bondi Beach

-If the classic hike between Bondi and Coogee is a bit too long, you can cut it short by only doing the section between Bondi and Bronte.
+If the classic Bondi to Coogee Walk feels a bit too long, you can opt for a shorter version by walking the section between Bondi and Bronte.

-This is a relatively easy and short coastal walk but long enough to give you a great impression of Sydney’s stunning coastline.
+This relatively easy and short coastal walk is still long enough to showcase Sydney’s breathtaking coastline.

-As you follow the walking track on top of the cliffs between two of Sydney’s most popular beaches, you can explore various viewpoints from where you can soak in the fantastic views.
+As you follow the track along the cliffs between two of Sydney’s most popular beaches, you’ll encounter several viewpoints offering spectacular ocean views.

 More information: Bondi to Bronte Coastal Walk.